callum-hart/mono/Immutable CSS musings.md

 - I'm currently building UI's using yoke to test my assumptions.
 - MVP uses Sass, merely because it's the quickest way to test ideas.
 Ideally yoke will be decoupled from a specific preprocessor.
 It should be as agnostic as possible.
 Compatible with any CSS strategy.
-- Example UI's should also include common use cases (such as AB tests, responsive pages) – and how they can be achieved with yoke.
+- Example UI's should also include common use cases (AB tests, themes, responsive pages) – and how they can be achieved with yoke.
 - Default architecture for CSS is broken -> declare a value and then override it N times.
 - [Technical goals] Leverage naitive CSS as much as possible.
+- What is mutation in CSS?
+When a CSS property for a given element has more than 1 declaration.
+- Baked in ommitence of redundant styles.
+Preventing mutation eliminates dead code (styles that aren't used).
+- [Dipping in and out of fb ui] I've found it easier and quicker to jump back into the project and continue where I left off.
+Think this is due to a number of reasons:
+    1. Code is expressive / has clarity -> easier to understand
+    2. Patterns promote consistency -> which in turn increases familiarity (reduces onboarding time)
+    3. Constraints limit uncertainly
+    4. Predefined rules guide workflow -> less decision making
+    5. Code feels more logical than abstract -> easier to reason with
+    6. More confident to make changes -> less risk of side effects
+- More performant?
+Is it expensive for the CSSDOM to draw elements with duplicate property declarations? i.e draw h1 with font size 18px and then redraw h1 with font size 20px.

 ### Tooling / Ecosystem